Jenn Grinels

-Jenn Grinels is an American musician, singer and songwriter, and actress.
-Originally from Northern California, Grinels is an indie artist who has grown a large grassroots fanbase through constant touring over the past decade.
+Jenn Grinels is an American musician, singer and songwriter, musical theatre composer, and actress.
+Originally from Northern California, Grinels is an indie artist who has grown a large grassroots fanbase through social media and a decade of constant touring.

 History

 Jenn Grinels is nationally touring singer/songwriter, recording artist and composer.
-The Nashville based musician has spent most of the last eleven years performing nearly 1500 concerts in venues ranging from Villa Montalvo to Lincoln Center, performing arts centers to listening rooms, living rooms and universities.
+The New York based musician has spent over a decade performing nearly 1500 concerts in venues ranging from Villa Montalvo to Lincoln Center, performing arts centers to listening rooms, living rooms and universities.
 She has shared the stage with artists including the 10,000 Maniacs, Christopher Cross, Marc Broussard, Edwin McCain, and Marc Cohn.

 Raised in Cupertino, CA, Jenn’s path to music started in school and church choirs, local musical theater productions, and a garage rock band that consisted of jazz students from Monta Vista, Fremont, and Homestead High school.
 Grinels studied musical theater at UC Irvine and worked steadily in professional theaters around Southern California until 2007.
-That year she completed her first studio album and made the decision to give up her apartment, put her belongings in storage and set out as a traveling troubadour.
+That year, she completed her first studio album and made the decision to give up her apartment, put her belongings in storage and set out as a traveling troubadour.

-Her song Can't Stay Here was featured on MTV's Real World/Road Rules Challenge: The Island.
+Her song "Can't Stay Here" was featured on MTV's Real World/Road Rules Challenge: The Island.

-Grinels released her second full-length album, brokenHEARTbreaker, in May 2012.
+Grinels is also one half of the folk/Americana duo Siren Songs, with whom she released the 2020 self-titled album "Siren Songs."
+Grinels' 2020 studio album, "Go Mine," features elements of soul, jazz, folk, blues, pop, Americana, and rock.
+In February 2021, Grinels released her third album in a year: "Live Volume 1," recorded over three nights at three different venues in Maryland and Ohio.